-You have got to try these cake mix peanut butter cookie brownies!
+Cake mix peanut butter cookie brownies are the bomb!
 Rich peanut butter flavor with white chocolate chips that are an ooey gooey dessert everyone in the house will love.
 They’re so easy because you use yellow cake mix as the base and amp it up with nuts and peanut butter.
 The best quick treat ever.

 We added some peanut butter chips as well as white chocolate chips to achieve the peanut butter chocolate flavors I love and wahhlahhh, perfection.